kubeflow/website/content/docs/gke/private-clusters.md

       resources owned by this project is now restricted; by default access from outside the perimeter will be blocked

+    * More than one project can be added to the same perimeter

 1. Create an access level to allow Google Container Builder to access resources inside the permiter

     * Create a members.yaml file with the following contents